 The final outcome will be a video clip in which you are going to promote your city, town, village or neighbourhood.
 In order to be able to create the final product, you will surf and overcome different missions that will help you gain knowledge and acquire strategies.

-This project will be dealt with in a collaborative way.
-There will be individual, pair and above all, team work.
-This means that the knowledge will be created by the teacher's explanations, as well as by self-investigation and by interaction among the partners.
-You can work in teams of three classmates in order to create your advert.
+This project will be worked in a collaborative way.
+There will be pair work, team work and individual work.
+This means that the knowledge will be created by the teacher's explanation, as well as self investigation and interaction among the partners.

-It will be really important for the success of this project to follow all the instructions given in each activity, using the Internet and the links as a source of information.
+It will be really important for the success to follow all the instructions given in each activity, using the net and the links as a source of information.

-- Your teacher will evaluate the final product (last post including the advert in your blog) following the rubric to assess the general product.
-It will be 40% of the final score.
+- Your teacher will evaluate the final product following the rubric.
+It will be 40% of the final score

 - Your partners will carry out peer assessment and will grade your collaborative teamwork.
 It will be 20% of the final score.
 The students can generate the different levels or items to evaluate.